locationtech/spatial4j/README.txt

 * Spatial-extras
-An extension of Spatial-base that uses the 3rd party JTS library to implement the shapes.
+An extension of Spatial-lucene that uses the 3rd party JTS library to implement the shapes.
 This primarily ads polygon support and WKT processing.